Brian Toal: College career

 One of the most coveted recruits in BC football history, Toal played in all 12 games as a true freshman, starting the final nine.
 He made his college debut in the season opener at Ball State, making one solo stop and four assisted tackles.
 He was named Big East Defensive Player of the Week after a career-high 15 tackles (12 solos, two tackles for loss) against Rutgers.
 He finished as BC's second-leading tackler with 77 (37 solos).
 He also recorded 4.5 tackles for loss, two pass breakups, one forced fumble and one blocked punt.
 He was selected as the 2004 Big East Rookie of the Year and a The Sporting News Freshman All-American.
 He made seven tackles in BC's Continental Tire Bowl victory of North Carolina.

 Playing on offense, defense, and special teams, Toal recorded 53 tackles (32 solos), seven tackles for loss, two sacks, one forced fumble, one pass breakup on defense, one blocked field goal, and carried the ball 21 times for 49 yards and a team-high six touchdowns, including a one-yard touchdown to give BC an overtime victory against Clemson.
 Toal only played sparingly against Boise State in the MPC Computers Bowl, recording one assisted tackle.

 Toal played in all of BC's 13 games, finishing the year with 50 tackles (29 solo) stops, 4.5 tackles for loss, one fumble recovery, two pass breakups, and two interceptions.
 On offense, he ran 19 times for 35 yards for a team high five touchdowns.
 Toal also had one receiving touchdown as a running back.
 He had one assisted tackle and a one-yard touchdown run against Navy in the Meineke Car Care Bowl.

 Toal started out the 2007 season on The Sporting News Preseason All-ACC second-team and on the watch lists for the Bednarik and Butkus Awards.
 He would miss the entire season, however, due to a right shoulder injury.
 After receiving a Medical Redshirt, Toal returned for his senior season in 2008.
 His college career would come to an early end, however, as he suffered a season-ending injury (broken right fibula) against Virginia Tech on October 18.

 Professional career

 Las Vegas Locomotives

-Toal went undrafted in the 2009 NFL Draft, but was drafted by the Las Vegas Locomotives in the 2009 UFL Draft and signed with the team on August 5, 2009.
+Toal went undrafted in the 2009 NFL draft, but was drafted by the Las Vegas Locomotives in the UFL premiere season draft and signed with the team on August 5, 2009.